-On average 3.4 events occur per day over 300 days in total, i.e. the multiplicity of the process is M = 3.4.
+On average 3.4 cases occur per day over 300 days in total, i.e. the multiplicity of the process is M=3.4.
 Therefore, we multiply the available time for the random walker by M. This yields 1020 time steps which are afterwards rescaled to 300 days.

-Using the distributions from Figure 3 and the multiplicity M we generate an ensemble of 10,000 random walkers.
-In order to get an intuition of the microscopic properties of the random walks, we show one realization in Figure 5.
+Using the distributions from Figure 3 and the multiplicity M we generate an ensemble of 10,000 random walkers to guarantee statistical stability.
+In order to get an impression of the microscopic properties of the random walks, we show one realization in Figure 5.
+This realization appears to show considerable structural similarity to the observed outbreak data, in the sense that both sets of points appear to be sampled from a similar distribution.
+Note that a random walk is an isotropic process, i.e. all directions are equally likely.
+It is therefore on purpose that the outbreak data and the synthetic data points can be in different directions as long as they have a similar structure.